Amarillo Little Theatre is bringing concerts to your home

 ALT decided they would bring the theatre to the community.
 For some, ALTernative Places concerts have been a great way to spend time with family.

 “I’ve gotten both emails from patrons who are just like we love it. we gather the family around our screens at seven o’clock every Friday.
-We have people having date nights.
-Crespìn, stated.
+We have people having date nights,” Crespìn, sain.

 For others, it is a chance to go back and relive a great moment in time.